AriFordsham/GHCWiki/status/ghc-6.12.md

 # Plans for GHC 6.10

 We expect to release GHC 6.10 around ICFP 2008.
-Here are the big items that we hope to include, along with who is primarily responsible for delivering these promises:
+Here are the big items that we hope to include, along with who is primarily responsible for delivering these promises.

+## Things that are done already

 - Several **language extensions** advertised in the [November 2007 status report](status/nov07):